 The Fund does not seek to outperform the index, such as other funds.
 It does not seek temporary entry into defensive investments when the market is low or in the case of excessive assessment.
 The Fund seeks to simulate and match the benchmark performance.

-The Fund Manager will, yearly at least, evaluate the index to ensure that the fund's long-term growth and capital gains objectives can be properly realized.
+The Fund Manager will, yearly at least, evaluate the index to ensure that the fund's long-term growth and capital gains objectives can be properly realized. the rebalancing operations are carried out periodically (at least every quarter) in order to ensure that the performance of the index is consistent and sufficient cash is available in the Fund.

-- The Fund seeks to simulate the performance of the index by maintaining the deviation ratio at the lowest level. - The Fund seeks to simulate the performance of the index by maintaining the deviation ratio at the lowest level. - The Fund Manager seeks to maintain a margin of deviation in comparison to the performance of the index by a maximum of 1%, taking into consideration factors of income, fees and expenses.

-- "The deviation ratio can be measured as a deviation coefficient for the increase or decrease in each day of the fund's return compared to the daily performance of the index." - The Fund seeks to achieve a correlation coefficient of 0.99 on a yearly basis between the daily return level of the benchmark index and the Fund's daily return.
+- The Fund seeks to simulate the performance of the index by maintaining the deviation ratio at the lowest level. - The Fund Manager seeks to maintain a margin of deviation in comparison to the performance of the index by a maximum of 1%, taking into consideration factors of income, fees and expenses. - The Fund seeks to achieve a correlation coefficient of 0.99 on a yearly basis between the daily return level of the benchmark index and the Fund's daily return.

-3) Distribution of income and gain policy:
+3. Distribution of income and gain policy: